High-rate quantum LDPC codes for long-range-connected neutral atom registers: Results

 \subsection{Error models}

-We perform quantum error correction with data and ancilla qubits placed in the same square array, analogous to an unrotated surface code.
+We perform quantum error correction with data and ancilla qubits placed in the same square array, analogous to an unrotated surface code with open boundaries.
 To measure a stabilizer, a CZ gate has to be applied between the ancilla qubit, located in the middle of the cross describing the stabilizers, and the six data qubits [see Fig.~\ref{fig:intro}(a/b)].
 For the four data qubits which directly neighbor the ancilla qubits, this can be done simultaneously for all stabilizers \cite{Tomita_2014}, while the long-range CZ gates to the remaining data qubits have to be applied separately for $X$ and $Z$ stabilizers, leading to a stabilizer measurement circuit of depth 10 [see Fig.~\ref{fig:intro}(b)].
+Such gate ordering for the syndrome extraction circuit also ensures robustness against hook errors when open boundary conditions are enforced (see Appendix B).

 The code tolerance against errors is probed via numerical simulations under circuit-level depolarizing noise, which is chosen to directly compare with existing literature \cite{Bravyi2024,xu2023constantoverhead}.
 We assume uniformly distributed Pauli errors drawn from $\{X,Z,Y\}$ and $\{I,X,Z,Y\}^{\otimes2}\backslash \{I\otimes I\}$ with probability $p_1/3$ and $p_2/15$ for single and two-qubit errors, respectively.
 We simulate $D$ rounds of syndrome measurements, using Stim \cite{gidney2021stim} to sample from the code circuit and Belief Propagation with Ordered Statistics Decoder (BP+OSD) \cite{Roffe_2020,Roffe_LDPC_Python_tools_2022} to process syndrome information (see Methods).
 The latter is commonly regarded as one of the most viable approaches to decode arbitrary quantum LDPC codes.